 Perhaps we led sheltered lives and just missed the weddings where this was a big deal.
 I’d love for my friends from Youngstown who follow this blog to set me straight on this one, particularly if you have pictures from the 70s or earlier of cookie tables, or even some family memories.
 And I’d also be curious if there are others who are like us and can’t remember cookie tables until more recently.

 My hunch is that there were parts of the community that were doing this probably from at least the Depression.
 But I also wonder if there has been an embrace of this tradition over the last twenty to thirty years where it has truly become an all-Youngstown tradition and a point of pride for us.
 That this is true is clearly the case.
 I discovered that in the part of town where I grew up the Rocky Ridge Neighbors have a monthly cookie table.
 The Mahoning Valley Historical Society has an annual Cookie Table and Cocktails night with a cookie contest.
 There is even a new book of essays on Youngstown history coming out titled Car Bombs to Cookie Tables.
-Both Recipes of Youngstown and Recipes of Youngstown #2 have a number of cookie recipes good for cookie tables and other occasions.
+All the Recipes of Youngstown Cookbooks have a number of cookie recipes good for cookie tables and other occasions.
 No Youngstown wedding these days is complete without a cookie table, and no wedding anywhere else quite measures up without one!

 Good community traditions are important in defining a community as a good place to live.
 This is one of our good ones.
 Even if it is one that I just didn’t know about, notice or remember growing up, the plain fact of the matter is that this is one of the things that makes Youngstown special and it is so good to see all the ways Youngstown is sustaining that tradition.